martinfreedman/jekyll-now/_posts/2020-12-16-exercism-listscan.md

 Maybe exercism needs to have a challenge/exercise level comment section where such equivalent insights can be raised and discussed, rather than only having individual solution commenting.
-Going to the github is one step too far as it takes one out of the user facing web site.
+Going to the github is one step too far as it takes one out of the user facing web site?
 I will look and see if there are feature requests or PR's for v3 which will come out shortly.

-Anyway it might be useful to revisit some of my C# solutions and take what I have learnt on this track, to see how it might improve those solutions.
+Anyway it might also be useful to revisit some of my C# solutions and take what I have learnt on this track, to see how it might improve those solutions.
 Redoing this one will also enable  one to see how pattern matching has progressed with C# 8 but that is for another time.

 Happy Holidays!